sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 Also, I've worked very little with GitHub in the previous years, so doing this assignment helped increasing my dexterity with this platform, which is very essential for an engineer.

 ### Possible improvements ###
 Given that the threshold to look for silver tokens is pretty low (set at 1.5), a possible improvement could be adding a control in the function `grab_silver_token()`, instead of controlling the golden tokens between the robot and the silver token inside the function `find_silver_token()`, so that when the robot finds a silver token, it approaches the token while countinuously checking the distance from the wall.
-I personally tried implementing this using the function `check_distance()` inside the grab routine: it worked for about three loops around the arena, then a golden token was hit, so the algorithm should have been upgraded and the bugs fixed.
-I chose, instead, to keep the function `golden_obstacle()` because the robot did not hit once the walls in ten loops around the arena (then I stopped the execution of the program via keyboard interrupt, as I was pretty sure that what I chose to do was correct), so the rules of the assignment were respected.
+I personally tried implementing this using the function `check_distance()` inside the grab routine: it worked for about three laps around the arena, then a golden token was hit, so the algorithm should have been upgraded and the bugs fixed.
+I chose, instead, to keep the function `golden_obstacle()` because the robot did not hit once the walls in ten laps around the arena (then I stopped the execution of the program via keyboard interrupt, as I was pretty sure that what I chose to do was correct), so the rules of the assignment were respected.

 Also, my implementation of the assignment is fairly simple: for example, the turns to not hit the walls are as easy as they could be implemented, so another possible improvement could be making the robot turn more swiftly.